Jamu Juice: A Recipe Guide To The Indonesian Wellness Drink

 You can't afford to add fillers in a 3-ingredient recipe.
 But with this Jamu recipe below , you can play with your own sweetness level preferences.
 Make, store, and enjoy the anti-inflammatory benefits you can derive from this drink Jamu!

 I made a jar of this concentrate, kept it in my refrigerator in a small glass bottle, and just really enjoyed the variety of drinks I could make with it.

 Total time: 30 mins

-Other jamu juice recipes that are indigenous to Indonesia call for these ingredients.
+Other Jamu recipes that are indigenous to Indonesia call for these ingredients.
 But you are free to choose what you add and what you don't.
 In fact, let me know which combinations you like the most!

 Making a Ginger-Turmeric Latte

 Mix 1 cup of milk (dairy, soy, oat, almond, nut milk bag, etc.) and 3 tablespoons of the fresh ginger root and fresh turmeric root concentrate in a blender until smooth.
 Pour into a 4-cup glass and drink in these herbs, hot or cold.

 Add a little sweetener such as agave or honey if desired.
 And if it's too sweet, try adding a little bit of black pepper or tamarind.